-When using Convection Bake and Convection Roast cooking, Auto Recipe Conversion will automatically convert the regular baking temperatures entered to convection bake cooking temperatures when turned on.
+When using Convection Bake cooking, Auto Recipe Conversion will automatically convert the regular baking temperatures entered to convection bake cooking temperatures when turned on.
 Note that this option does not convert convection bake cooking times, it only converts temperatures.
 This feature may be turned On or Off.
-Select Settings, Auto Conversion is 5th option and shows up on first display of settings, and Auto Conversion then follow the prompts to turn this feature on or off.
+Select Settings and Auto Conversion, then follow the prompts to turn this feature on or off.